H2CO3/sdl2-sparkling/doc/SDL.md

 that the argument does not require the file extension (as Sparkling will do that for you).

-Do note that, although these are theoretically "classes objects", they are still specifically crafted hashmaps.
+Do note that, although these are theoretically "classes objects", most are either specifically crafted hashmaps or strong userinfo objects.

 <!-- commity-comment -->